developer-zebra/developer-zebra-site/src/mx/4-4/ui-settings/settingsmgr/index.md

 ---
 title: Settings Manager
-description: The SettingsMgr allows you to control access to items on the System Settings Menu.
+description: The SettingsMgr controls access to specific items in the System Settings Menu.
 ---
 ## About SettingsMgr

 ### Overview
+The SettingsMgr controls access to specific items in the System Settings Menu.

-All Android devices provide an in-device System Settings Menu that presents a user interface that a device user can use to configure a variety of Setting Settings.
+All Android devices provide an in-device System Settings Menu that a device user can access to configure a variety of System Settings.
 Some of these System Settings may be sensitive in nature and could lead to undesired consequences if a device user changed them inappropriately.

 Zebra Android devices provide a few ways to prevent a device user from making unwanted changes via the System Settings Menu.
-The [AppMgr Feature Type](../guide/csp/app) could be used to disable launching of the System Settings Menu application altogether.
-Or, the [AccessMgr Feature Type](../guide/csp/access) could be used to restrict the device user to a very limited version of the System Settings Menu with a reduced set of the capabilities (e.g. Display, Volume, About).
-But in some cases, it may be important to allow the device user to configure more System Settings while preventing configuration of especially sensitive ones.
+The [AppMgr](../guide/csp/app) can be used to disable launching of the System Settings Menu application altogether.
+The [AccessMgr](../guide/csp/access) can restrict the device user to a limited version of the System Settings Menu with a reduced set of capabilities (e.g. Display, Volume, About).
+In some cases it may be important to allow the device user to configure more System Settings while preventing configuration of especially sensitive ones.

-The SettingsMgr Feature Type allows you to individually control whether the user can use selected especially sensitive System Settings via the System Settings Menu.
+The SettingsMgr provides individual control over access to select System Settings in the System Settings Menu.

 ### Main Functionality

 * Turn On or Off the ability for the device user to do the following from the System Settings Menu:
   * Perform an Enterprise Reset of the device
   * Change the Wi-Fi configuration of the device
-	* Change whether applications from Unknown Sources (e.g. not from the Google Play Store) can be installed
+  * Change whether applications can be installed from Unknown Sources (e.g. not from the Google Play Store)
   * Turn Airplane Mode On or Off
   * Access the "Apps" section, where installed and running applications can be affected

 ##Parameter Notes
 ###Ability to invoke Enterprise Reset in Settings UI